annu1930/Cypress/README.md

 # Running the Program

-After installing the dependencies, you can run the program by using the following command and pasting the localhost URL into web browser:
+After installing the dependencies, you can run the program by using the following command and by pasting the localhost URL into a web browser:

 - On Windows:
   ```bash